BEAST2-Dev/hmc/_pages/hmc/LogNormalDistributionModel/meanInRealSpace.md

 ## Log Normal Distribution Model mean In Real Space

-Whether the M parameter is in real space, or in log-transformed space.
-Default false = log-transformed.
+Whether the `M` parameter is in real space, or in log-transformed space.
+When set to false, the mean of the log normal distribution is `exp(M + S*S/2)`.
+When set to true, the mean is `M`.

 See also: [Log normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution).